adobe/aepsdk-react-native/packages/messaging/README.md

 ### saveMessage

 Natively caches the provided `Message` object in-memory.
 Cached `Message` objects can used at a later time to show the cached `Message` or perform other actions on the `Message` object.
-This function should be called from `shouldShowMessage` of the custom `MessagingDelegate`.
+This function should be called from the `shouldShowMessage` function of the custom `MessagingDelegate`.

 **Syntax**